List of rivers by discharge

-List of primary rivers by discharge
+Discharge measurements

 The global annual runoff into the oceans (38,500–44,200 km^{3}/year) is dominated by runoff into the South Atlantic from eastern South America, into the western Pacific from east Asia, and into the Indian Ocean from India, and southeast Asia.
 Depending on the estimate, the Amazon alone accounts for 15–18% of the annual freshwater runoff into the oceans.